 WPForms lets you collect survey results for the following form fields:

 - Multiple Choice

 - Likert Scale

-To enable survey reporting for all forms on your website, go to Settings » Surveys and Polls and select the Enable Survey Reporting checkbox.
+To enable survey reporting for all compatible fields in a form, go to Settings » Surveys and Polls in the form builder and select the Enable Survey Reporting option.